-By 1918, the University had moved to the Foggy Bottom neighborhood- between 19th and 24th Streets, south of Pennsylvania Avenue-in the heart of Washington, D.C.
-The more than 100 buildings are situated on 43 acres bordered by the White House, the John F. Kennedy Center for the Performing Arts, the State Department, and the World Bank, as well as numerous federal agencies, national galleries, and museums.
+By 1918, the University had moved to the Foggy Bottom neighborhood - between 19th and 24th Streets, south of Pennsylvania Avenue - in the heart of Washington, D.C.
+The more than 90 buildings, including 14 residence halls, are situated on 43 acres bordered by the White House, the John F. Kennedy Center for the Performing Arts, the State Department, and the World Bank, as well as numerous federal agencies, national galleries and museums.

 GW's Virginia Campus, initiated for graduate studies, research projects, and professional development programs, is located along the high-tech corridor on Route 7, just to the west of Route 28, in Loudoun County.
+In 1998, GW established The George Washington University at Mount Vernon College; the Mount Vernon Campus is on Foxhall Road in Northwest Washington.